ARMY OFMOVIE REVIEW

 The thing is, this is not the ONLY Director's cut.
 There are at least two.

 Now as we all know (the more rational among us at any rate) "Director Cuts" are often piles of unforgivable crap and one has but to watch such a beast to realize why the Hollywood money men, who have final commercial say, keep their jobs.
-Just watch the execrable "Director's Cut" of BLADE RUNNER or ALIENS: Special Edition.
+Just watch the mediocre "Director's Cut" of BLADE RUNNER or ALIENS: Special Edition.
 Can I have the standard issue edition back please?
 All you have to do is watch a Ridley Scott film when he's free of the boardroom's directive to know that he's a ploddingly dull director.
 I'm thinking LEGENDS and HANNIBAL most specifically.
 90 percent of HANNIBAL was a boring, overlong, unkempt mess and then on DVD they release a "Director's Cut" with additional footage???

 Just remember friends, we watch the crap so you don't have to.

-Now then: ARMY OF DARKNESS, the D.C., starts with an expositional voice over, so the whole flick is off to a ruinous start.
+Now then: ARMY OF DARKNESS, the D.C., starts with expositional voice over, so the whole flick is off to a ruinous start.

 Yet this IS ARMY OF DARKNESS, the film that launched the stunning career of Sam Raimi (DARKMAN, SPIDER-MAN), the indifferent career of Bruce Campbell, and enough crazy comedy lines to make a wild success out of Duke Nukem 3D.
 The character of Ash exudes machismo and elan and has the kind of snappy comebacks that James Bond could only dream of.
-One of the hardest boiled mugs to ever appear on the screen and he's one handed yet!
+One of the hardest boiled mugs to ever appear on the screen and he's one-handed yet!

 Ash is but a S-Mart employee who is captured by the Evil Dead aka The Deadites.
 They kill his girlfriend, possess one of his limbs (forcing him to saw it off), send him back in time and the next thing you know, all kinds of Merry Mishaps are occurring.
 This all happens in the first 3 minutes gang: I spoil nothing!